mdsimon2/RPi-CamillaDSP/README.md

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/cuemix_output.png" alt="cuemix_output" width="500"/>

 It is a good idea to update the firmware at this time.
-After you do this initial setup in Cuemix you will not need to use it again in the future unless you want to upgrade the firmware.

 Input / output channels are described below, however not all channels are present at all sample rates.
 At 44.1/48 kHz all channels are available, at 88.2/96 kHz only inputs 0-15 and outputs 0-17 are available and at 176.4/192 kHz only inputs 0-9 and outputs 0-9 are available.